deepak-mane/my-job-descriptions/Senior_Software_Engineer-Architect.md

 ### What you'll do in your role.
 - Essential Functions
-  - Technical System Expertise: Understands Agile Methodology, system protocols, how systems operate and data flows.
-Participate in, code reviews.
-Aware of current technology benefits.
-Understands the building blocks, interactions, dependencies, and tools required to complete software and automation work.
-Independent study of current technology is expected.
-Interact with system engineers to define system requirement and/or necessary requirements for automation.
-Build reusable code and libraries for future use
+  - Technical System Expertise:
+    - Understands Agile Methodology, system protocols, how systems operate and data flows.
+    - Participate in, code reviews.
+    - Aware of current technology benefits.
+    - Understands the building blocks, interactions, dependencies, and tools required to complete software and automation work.
+    - Independent study of current technology is expected.
+    - Interact with system engineers to define system requirement and/or necessary requirements for automation.
+    - Build reusable code and libraries for future use

   - Technical Engineering Services:
-    - Determines functional and non-functional requirements.Defines the appropriate technology as well as coding and other development standards.Stays engaged with development team to ensure applications are implemented per design and in a manner that ensures the maintainability, security, reliability, etc of those applications.
+    - Determines functional and non-functional requirements.
+    - Defines the appropriate technology as well as coding and other development standards.
+    - Stays engaged with development team to ensure applications are implemented per design and in a manner that ensures the maintainability, security, reliability, etc of those applications.
     - Determines technical standards including platforms and coding standards.

+  - Innovation:
-  - Innovation: Contributes to designs to implement new ideas which improve an existing or create a new system/process/service.
-Understands and can apply new industry perspectives to our existing business model.
-Review existing designs and processes to highlight more efficient ways to complete existing workload more effectively through industry perspectives.
-Understands the creation of company IPR.
+    - Contributes to designs to implement new ideas which improve an existing or create a new system/process/service.
+    - Understands and can apply new industry perspectives to our existing business model.
+    - Review existing designs and processes to highlight more efficient ways to complete existing workload more effectively through industry perspectives.
+    - Understands the creation of company IPR.

+  - Technical Writing:
-  - Technical Writing: Maintains knowledge of existing technology documents.
-Documents systems designs, presentations, for consumption and consideration at the manager level.
-Understands the protection of company IPR.
-Ensure code and API's are well-crafted and well-documented
+    - Maintains knowledge of existing technology documents.
+    - Documents systems designs, presentations, for consumption and consideration at the manager level.
+    - Understands the protection of company IPR.
+    - Ensure code and API's are well-crafted and well-documented

+  - Technical Leadership:
-  - Technical Leadership: Collaborates with technical teams and utilizes system expertise to deliver technical solutions.
-Continuously learns and teaches junior developers existing and new technologies.
-Contributes to the development of others through mentoring or in-house workshops and learning sessions.
+    - Collaborates with technical teams and utilizes system expertise to deliver technical solutions.
+    - Continuously learns and teaches junior developers existing and new technologies.
+    - Contributes to the development of others through mentoring or in-house workshops and learning sessions.

+  - Technology Strategy:
-  - Technology Strategy: Contributes to new and existing technology options that support business goals.
-Maintains a flexible and proactive work environment to facilitate a quick response to changing project requirements and customer objectives, and innovates ways to meet mission goals successfully
+    - Contributes to new and existing technology options that support business goals.
+    - Maintains a flexible and proactive work environment to facilitate a quick response to changing project requirements and customer objectives, and innovates ways to meet mission goals successfully

   ### The experience you'll bring.& Qualifications - Minimum Required
 1. 5- 7 + Years’ experience as a software architect